 This segment of Butler Creek Road is classified as a rural local street.
 It has 0 to 2-foot shoulders with an ADT of approximately 1,200.
 The current LTS is 3, which is comfortable for a select number of riders.
+The following alternatives were developed to address this deficiency:

-Install shared-use signs along both sides of the roadways (consistent with Draft Bicycle Network map).

-Widen shoulders to 4-feet consistent with County standards (Rural Local C).
+- Install shared-use signs along both sides of the roadways (consistent with Draft Bicycle Network map). - Widen shoulders to 4-feet consistent with County standards (Rural Local C).

-Table 26: Alternative Analysis for Butler Creek Road - East Valley View Road to Eagle Mill Road
+Table 29: Alternative Analysis for Butler Creek Road - East Valley View Road to Eagle Mill Road